 While there is no universally accepted definition of price optimization, the practice, in some of its applications, involves the use of factors not specifically related to an insured’s expected losses and expenses but are used to help determine or to adjust an insured’s premium.
 An example would be using an individual policyholder’s response to previous premium increases to determine how much of a premium increase the policyholder will tolerate at renewal before switching to a different insurer.
 This practice can result in two policyholders receiving different premium increases even though they have the same loss history and risk profile.
 It can also result in premiums that are excessive or inadequate.

 Property and casualty insurers doing business in [STATE] are reminded that all ratemaking must conform to the statutory requirements contained in [STATUTE(S)].
 Rates must not be “…excessive, inadequate or unfairly discriminatory…” A rate will be considered unfairly discriminatory if price differentials fail to reflect equitably the differences in expected losses and expenses for different classes of policyholders.
-Both base rates and rating classes must be based on factors specifically related to an insurer’s expected losses, expenses, or policyholders’ risk.
-While insurers may employ actuarial judgment in setting their rates, judgmental adjustments to a rate may not be based on non-risk related factors such as an individual’s “price elasticity of demand” which seek to predict how much of a price increase a policyholder will tolerate before switching to a different insurer.
+Both base rates and rating classes must be based on policyholder characteristics specifically related to an insurer’s expected losses, expenses, or policyholders’ risk.
+While insurers may employ actuarial judgment in setting their rates, judgmental adjustments to a rate may not be based on non-risk related policyholder characteristics such as an individual’s “price elasticity of demand” which seek to predict how much of a price increase an individual policyholder will tolerate before switching to a different insurer.

-The Department does not intend this Bulletin to prohibit or restrict such practices as capping or transitional pricing when applied on a group basis for a specified short period of time.
+The Department does not intend this Bulletin to prohibit or restrict such practices as capping or transitional pricing when applied on a group basis.
 Insurers should group individual policyholders into justifiable, supportable, risk-based classifications and treat similarly situated policyholders the same with respect to insurance pricing.
 Likewise, the use of sophisticated data analysis to develop finely tuned methodologies with a multiplicity of possible rating cells is not, in and of itself, necessarily a violation of rating laws as long as the classifications are based strictly on expected losses, expenses, or other justifiable, supportable risk characteristics.

 Appendix C